PRODUCTS THAT LIGHTEN UP YOUR DAY AND BRIGHTEN UP THEIR LIVES

 Promoting the traditional art of tie and dye that remains in vogue regardless of the passage of time and evolution of fashion.

-We are currently selling on the Roposo App, Elanic, Facebook Store and have displayed our product on the Enactus store and Amazon India and US.
-Enactus KMC got an opportunity to put stalls at The Lalit, Vivanta by Taj, India International Centre, Dastkar Nature Bazaar, Bikaner House and at Dilli Haat in INA market and were able to spread awareness about our cause at different college fests as well.
-We have also landed successfully collaborations with Vishnu Store and Vaaya India.
+We are currently selling on the Roposo App, Elanic, Facebook Store and have displayed our products on Popxo and Amazon India and US.
+Enactus KMC got an opportunity to put stalls at The Lalit, Vivanta by Taj, India International Centre, Dastkar Nature Bazaar, Bikaner House, Dilli Haat in INA market, ISKCON temple and Delhi Cantonment among others and we were able to spread awareness about our cause at different college fests as well.
+We have also landed successful collaborations with various enterprises including AIIMS, IBM, Vishnu Store, Vaaya India and Redefine Marcom.

 With the link that we have managed to establish between the ladies and potential buyers, the women now have an assured alternative source of income, with no one to stop them from becoming entrepreneurs.